On the distribution of the Hodge locus: Special subvarieties as (a)typical intersection loci: results and applications

 \subsubsection{An arithmetic application}

 In this section we present an arithmetic application of \Cref{typicaldiv}, that was our motivation for studying such a problem.
 Mumford \cite{zbMATH03271259} shows that there exist principally polarized abelian varieties $X$ of dimension $4$ having trivial endomorphism ring, that are not Hodge generic in $\cA_4$ (they have an exceptional Hodge class in $H^4(X^2, \ZZ)$).
 A question often attributed to Serre is to describe ``as explicitly as possible'' such abelian varieties \emph{of Mumford's type}.
-The most satisfying way would be to write the equation of a smooth projective curve over $\overline{\QQ}$ of genus $4$, whose Jacobian is of Mumford's type.
-At least 20 years ago, Gross \cite[Problem 1]{zbMATH01587304} asked the weaker question over $\CC$.
-See also a related question of Oort \cite[Section 7]{zbMATH07128855}.
-We also remark that, at the end of August 2021, F. Calegari has proposed a polymath project to find an explicit example of a Mumford 4-fold over $\Q$.
+The most satisfying way would be to show the existence of a smooth projective curve over $\overline{\QQ}$ of genus $4$, whose Jacobian is of Mumford's type.
+Gross \cite[Problem 1]{zbMATH01587304} asked the weaker question over $\CC$.
+See also a related question of Oort \cite[Section 7]{zbMATH07128855} (which we will address at the very end of the paper, see indeed \Cref{oortrmk}).
+We also notice that, at the end of August 2021, F. Calegari has proposed a polymath project to find an explicit example of a Mumford 4-fold over $\Q$.